jxnl/blog/docs/writing/posts/improving-rag.md

 Analyze user queries and feedback to identify topic clusters, capabilities, and areas of user dissatisfaction.
 This will help you prioritize improvements.

-- Use clustering algorithms to group similar user queries together
-- Identify common topics and capabilities based on the clusters
-- Analyze user feedback to find areas of dissatisfaction
-- Prioritize improvements based on the most common topics, capabilities, and issues
+Why should we do this?
+Let me give you an example.
+I once worked with a company that provided a technical documentation search system.
+By clustering user queries, we identified two main issues:

+1. Topic Clusters: Many queries were related to a recently updated product feature, but our system was retrieving outdated documentation.

+2. Capability Gaps: Users frequently asked for troubleshooting steps and error code explanations, which our system struggled to provide directly.

+Based on these insights, we prioritized updating the product feature documentation and implementing a feature to extract step-by-step instructions and error code explanations.
+These targeted improvements led to higher user satisfaction and reduced support requests.

 Look for patterns like:

 - Topic clusters: Are users asking about specific topics more than others?
-This could indicate a need for more content in those areas.
+This could indicate a need for better content or retrieval in those areas.

 - Capabilities: Are there types of questions your system categorically cannot answer?
 This could indicate a need for new features or capabilities.

+By continuously analyzing topic clusters and capability gaps, you can identify high-impact areas for improvement and allocate resources effectively.

 ## Continuously Monitor and Experiment